 AUSTIN, Texas — It was one of the most bizarre crimes in local history.

-In 1989, someone tried to kill the historic Treaty Oak, a 600-year-old tree near downtown Austin.
-And while the tree survived - though not as lush as it once was - it took scientists and an outpouring of love from around the world to save it.
+In 1989, someone tried to kill the historic Treaty Oak, a 600-year-old tree near Downtown Austin.
+And while the tree survived – though not as lush as it once was – it took scientists and an outpouring of love from around the world to save it.

 The Treaty Oak is so named because historians say treaties between Native American tribes and the Republic of Texas were signed underneath its towering branches so long ago.

 But not so long ago, the tree nearly died.
 Its brush with death began in the spring of 1989.
-That's when an Austin City Forester discovered that it was ill.
+That's when an Austin city forester discovered that it was ill.

-They fed it a constant solution of sugar and water and they removed the ground around it.
+They fed it a constant solution of sugar and water, and they removed the ground around it.
 As news of the poisoning spread, there was an outpouring of concern both from across Austin and beyond, both with the tree that was suffering and the mystery of who would try to kill it.

 Television networks showed up to document the very unusual case of attempted murder.

-“Who would kill a tree?," ABC news host Barbara Walters asked on a nationwide television broadcast in 1989.
+“Who would kill a tree?"
+ABC News host Barbara Walters asked on a nationwide television broadcast in 1989.

-“It came out in trial that he was in love with his counselor at his methadone clinic, and he drew a magic circle at the base of the tree, and it would put in something of his spurned love or whatever," said John Giedraitis, the city’s forester at the time.
-“And so, as that tree would die, so it his love or her die.
+“It came out in trial that he was in love with his counselor at his methadone clinic, and he drew a magic circle at the base of the tree and it would put in something of his spurned love or whatever," said John Giedraitis, the city’s forester at the time.
+“And so, as that tree would die, so [would[ his love or her die.
 It was like a magic ritual or some sort of spell or something like that.”

 It wasn't clear whether the ritual was to win her back or to end Cullen's obsession with his counselor.
 He also told his friend that he hated trees anyway because he was forced to plant so many of them when he was in prison for a previous crime.